Mainframe-Renewal-Project/sear-docs/index.md

 &nbsp;

-Security API for RACF (SEAR) - A standardized JSON interface for RACF that enables seemless exploitation by programming languages that have a foreign language interface for C/C++ and native or third-party JSON support.
+Security API for RACF (SEAR) - A standardized JSON interface for RACF that enables seamless exploitation by programming languages that have a foreign language interface for C/C++ and native or third-party JSON support.
 SEAR is a fork of RACFu, an abandoned RACF API created by IBM.
 {: .fs-6 .fw-300 }

 &nbsp;